5 ways to boost collaboration in your organisation

 We’ve rounded up 5 key design and tech features of connected workplaces.
 Read on to find out how you can enable innovation right from the ground up.

 Think moveable office plans and hot-desking.
 These setups allow businesses the flexibility to restructure their teams based on project and wider company needs.
 They can also allow staff to move around on an activity basis, collaborating with people who are involved with the project they are working on.
 Large boardrooms are now commonly being substituted with smaller, flexible meeting spaces to enable more frequent collaboration.

-Nothing hinders great work more than smart teams who are working in silo.
-When Steve Jobs designed the Pixar offices, he planned them with this in mind.
-Pixar’s previous headquarters divided teams across three separate buildings, with animators, engineers and operations staff all spread across the campus.
-Jobs envisioned a connected workplace where impromptu encounters were frequent, redesigning the space with a huge atrium at its centre to spark serendipity and nurture collaboration.
+Nothing hinders great work more than smart teams who are working in silos.
+When Steve Jobs designed the Pixar offices, he planned them to avoid that very issue.
+Pixar’s previous headquarters divided teams across three separate buildings, with animators, engineers, and operations staff all spread across the campus.

-Steve Jobs applied this theory again when proposing the design for Apple Campus 2.
+Steve Jobs envisioned a connected workplace where impromptu encounters were frequent, redesigning the space with a huge atrium at its centre to spark serendipity and nurture collaboration.
+Jobs applied this theory again when proposing the design for Apple Campus 2.
 The design features over 83,000 square feet of space dedicated to meeting and breakout areas.

-We've invested heavily in high-speed networks in every site, advanced Video Conferencing access for every user, whether on Desktop, deskphone or Smartphone and kitted every meeting room with high definition Unified Communications equipment.
-We frequently see staff holding casual meetings in breakout areas and then head into meeting rooms and dial in other teams from other offices.
+We've also invested heavily in high-speed networks on every site, provided video conferencing functions via Zoom for every user, and kitted every meeting room with high-definition unified communications equipment.
+We frequently see staff holding casual meetings in breakout areas and then heading into meeting rooms to dial in teams from other offices.
 It's been such a great success that we now actively encourage external parties to video-in to meetings to extend the benefits beyond our offices.